 Updating repositories and tools page with information about updating Visual Studio Code and the toolchain.

-Protocol architecture diagram in Matter architecture and integration page.
+Protocol architecture diagram in Matter architecture page.

 Memory footprint optimization page with sections for Matter and Zigbee.